A day trip from Venice to Verona in Italy is easy, enjoyable, and a great thing to do if you are travelling solo, as a couple or in a group.

 Why Visit Verona from Venice?

 If you are spending more than three days in Venice, it’s always a good idea to take a day trip from the city of water.
 This way you can explore a bit of Italy’s mainland and see beautiful historic places that are famous worldwide.

 For its proximity to Venice and its wealth of art, history, and culture, Verona is a top choice for such a day trip.
 Plus, the two cities have a centuries-old historical connection for Verona used to be part of the Republic of Venice from 1405 to 1797.
 Yet, Verona and Venice have a completely different look and feel.

-For example, Verona has a large number of well-preserved Roman buildings and ruins in addition to several important medieval and Renaissance sights and streets.
-So, it’s a great destination if you have an interest in these historic periods.
+Verona has a large number of well-preserved Roman structures in addition to several important medieval and Renaissance sights, churches, and whole streets.

-The city is also famous as the setting of the world’s most well-known love story – Shakespeare’s Romeo and Juliet.
-Verona has capitalised on this literary connection to the point of becoming universally known as the City of Love.
-Juliet’s House is a must-see sight here.
+As noted above, Verona is also famous as the setting of the world’s most well-known love story – Shakespeare’s Romeo and Juliet.
+The city has capitalised on this literary connection to the point of becoming universally known as the City of Love.
+There are a number of Romeo and Juliet sights here with Juliet’s House a must-see.
 In addition, every February the historic centre hosts the Verona in Love festival.

-Plus, the city also has a very lively vibe to it with many large-scale events and festivals taking place here throughout the year.
-A notable example is the Verona Opera Festival which is held in Arena di Verona – a Roman amphitheatre which is older than the Coliseum in Rome.
+Verona also has a very lively vibe to it.
+Many large-scale events and festivals take place here all throughout the year.
+A notable example is the Verona Opera Festival which is held in Arena di Verona – an imposing Roman amphitheatre that pre-dates Rome’s Colosseum.